voxpupuli/puppet-prometheus_reporter/README.md

 - `textfile_directory` - [String] Location of the node_exporter `collector.textfile.directory` (Required)
 - `report_filename` - [String] If specified, saves all reports to a single file (must end with .prom)
 - `environments` - [Array] If specified, only creates metrics on reports from these environments
-- `reports` - [Array] If specified, only creates metrics in reports of this type (changes, events, resources, time)
+- `reports` - [Array] If specified, only creates metrics from reports of this type (changes, events, resources, time)

 Include `prometheus` in your Puppet reports configuration; enable pluginsync: